 After the Connecticut Department of Public Health has reviewed the completed licensing application materials, an Authorization to Test will be issued to the candidate.7 This authorization allows the candidate to schedule the NCLEX-RN with Pearson VUE, the test administrator.7 Following examination, the Connecticut Department of Public Health will notify the candidate whether the NCLEX-RN was successfully passed, and if so, a registered nursing license will be issued.7

 6 Steps to Become an Advanced Practice Registered Nurse in Connecticut

 1. Become a Licensed Registered Nurse.

-The Connecticut Department of Public Health requires advanced practice registered nurses to first become licensed as registered nurses in Connecticut.9 This includes completing all registered nurse education and licensing requirements, including passing the NCLEX-RN.9
+The Connecticut Department of Public Health requires advanced practice registered nurses to first become licensed as registered nurses in Connecticut.9 This includes meeting all registered nurse education and licensing requirements, including passing the NCLEX-RN.9

 2. Earn a Master’s Degree in Nursing.

 Nurse practitioners in Connecticut must earn a master’s degree in nursing or a related field.9 The master’s program completed must be certified by one or more of the recognized national certifying bodies approved by the Connecticut State Board of Examiners for Nursing.9 More information on approved programs can be obtained by visiting the national associations listed on the Connecticut Department of Public Health website.9

 3. Complete an Advanced Nursing Pharmacology Program.